-Last Updated on February 24, 2021 by Coty Perry
+Last Updated on April 20, 2021 by Wesley Littlefield

 Are you looking to set the hook on more bass?
 Hopefully, you answered “yes” to that question, if not, you are reading the wrong article.
 One of the most proven ways to set the hook on more bass is to fish with a Carolina Rig.
 There is nothing flashy about using a C-Rig.